The Bees in Decline

 "Without insect pollination, about one third of the crops we eat would have to be pollinated by other means, or they would produce significantly less food."− Greenpeace International

-"While agriculture multinationals like Syngenta and Bayer care only about profits, their bee-killer pesticides put bees and other pollinators at risk.
+"While agriculture multinationals like Syngenta and Bayer care only about profits, their bee-killing pesticides put bees and other pollinators at risk.
 Without bees and their natural pollination global food production would be severely damaged."− Marianne Künzle

 Sign the petition